 Mr. Li is a Member of the Guangdong Provincial Committee of the Chinese People's Political Consultative Conference, a Member of the All-China Youth Federation, Deputy Chairman of the Beijing Youth Federation and a Counsellor of the Hong Kong United Youth Association.
 He is a Board Member of The Community Chest of Hong Kong, a Member of the HKSAR Government-mandated Banking Industry Training Advisory Committee, and a Member of the MPF Industry Schemes Committee of the MPFA.
 Mr. Li is an Advisory Committee Member of the Hong Kong Baptist University's School of Business, a Vice President of The Hong Kong Institute of Bankers' Council and a Steering Committee Member of the Asian Financial Forum.
-He also serves as a Member of the Election Committees responsible for electing the Chief Executive of the HKSAR and deputies of the HKSAR to the 12th National People's Congress.
+He also serves as a Member of the HKSAR and deputies of the HKSAR to the 12th National People's Congress.